KONICA MINOLTA

 Disclosure on four themes based on TCFD recommendations

 Konica Minolta's environmental management is based on the concept of "growing our business by solving environmental challenges and also creating new businesses."
 The goal is to become a company that is vital to society by helping to solve climate change and other global environmental challenges while pursuing corporate growth.
 There is a limit to what one company can do on its own to solve the problem of global climate change.
 This is why Konica Minolta seeks to achieve Carbon Minus status by proactively contributing to the reduction of CO2 emissions on the planet.
-The Group defines “Carbon Minus status” as "making a greater contribution to CO2 reductions in areas outside the scope of our responsibility than the volume of CO2 emissions in areas we are responsible for."
-Konica Minolta’s aim is to quickly achieve a state wherein the Group contributes to emission reductions for customers and the broader society greater than the emissions directly related to its own products and operations (including Scope 1, 2, and 3 emissions).
+Konica Minolta defines “Carbon Minus status” as "making a greater contribution to CO2 reductions (reductions other than Scope 1, 2, and 3) in areas outside the scope of our responsibility than the volume of CO2 emissions in areas we are responsible for (Scope 1, 2, and 3 emissions)."
+Considering recent social demands, we have decided to seek net zero CO2 emissions that fall within the scope of our responsibility.
 Konica Minolta hopes to accelerate the effects of decarbonization, broaden its ties with stakeholders, and grow its business together by not only fulfilling its social responsibilities but also helping all stakeholders fulfill theirs.

 Transition Plan to a Low-Carbon Society